gportay/dosh/README.md

 These following lines export some useful environment variables to the container.

 	# Export some environment variables
-	for env in TERM EDITOR; do
+	for env in TERM EDITOR
+	do
 		[ -n "$env" ] || continue
 		DOSH_DOCKER_RUN_EXTRA_OPTS+=" --env $env"
 	done